Quantum causal inference in the presence of hidden common causes: An entropic approach: Introduction

 $\bullet$ Inferring causality in the presence of latent confounders from observational data alone is one of the most important and challenging problems in statistical inference.
 We propose an iterative algorithm, called \qinferg, for identifying \textit{latent confounders} in Section \ref{sec:method}.
 Our method leverages the concept of quantum conditional matrices to unify the solution for classical and quantum (latent) common cause problem in a principled way.\\ $\bullet$ We evaluate the proposed approach for classical causal inference.
-By leveraging optimization over density matrices, the proposed approach is shown to outperform the results of classical causal inference in \citep{KocaogluNEURIPS2020}.
+By leveraging optimization over density matrices, the proposed approach is shown to outperform the results of classical causal inference in \citep{KocaogluNEURIPS2020} for Tubingen database \citep{Mooij2016tubingen} in section \ref{sec:evaluation}.

 $\bullet$ We put forth an experimental scheme that can be used to confront our theoretical framework.
 We consider a minimalistic model of an unknown message (possibly encrypted) with unknown origin in a two-node quantum network with the possibility of the presence of a latent common cause, where nodes are a \textit{coexisting set} of quantum systems for which a joint density matrix can be defined.
 Entangled quantum subsystems are used, where subsystems are communicated over noisy channels (e.g., optical fiber) to create such coexisting set of quantum systems.
-We prove that only using the joint density matrix of the observed two quantum system, we can identify the originator of the message (i.e., the sub-system that did not encounter the noisy channel).
-To verify the validation of \qinferg, we use realistic quantum noisy links such as quantum symmetric channel and depolarizing channel (valid for quantum networking and quantum communications) (Section \ref{sec:evaluation}).
-Moreover, we show that finding the joint probability distribution and using the classical common entropy technique may result in erroneous outcomes, as shown in Section \ref{sec:mapping}, thus showing that the classical approaches cannot be directly used on quantum systems.
-This specific approach can lay the foundations of identifying originators of malicious activity on multi-node quantum networks.
+We show that only using the joint density matrix of the observed two quantum systems, we can identify the originator of the message (i.e., the sub-system that did not encounter the noisy channel).
+To verify the validation of the proposed method, called \qinferg, we use realistic quantum noisy links such as quantum symmetric channel and depolarizing channel (valid for quantum networking and quantum communications) (Section \ref{sec:eval_quantum}).